 Another great example of personalisation is the partnership between Transavia and Just Eat, which delivers a phenomenal in-flight dining service by enabling passengers to order their favourite meal via Just Eat up to 90 minutes before their flight.
 Their food is then freshly prepared by Dutch catering company iFleat and delivered directly to the aircraft, according to Inflight Feed.

-Pre-order becomes prevalent
+Pre-order becomes prevalent at British Airways Speedbird Cafe

 On that topic, food waste is something the aviation sector is looking at closely, as stakeholders take steps towards becoming more sustainable.
 In addition to British Airways, airline catering company Emirates Flight Catering (EKFC) has pledged to reduce food waste by 35% across its central operations in Dubai.
 It has undertaken many initiatives in order to do so including working with its airline customers to analyse consumption trends and to use predictive data to optimise the loading of food and beverages for in-flight catering.